Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     The iOS SDK lets you send events to Amplitude.
 See the full documentation at [iOS SDK (Beta)](../ios-swift/).

     !!!beta "iOS Swift SDK (Beta)"
         This SDK is currently in beta version.
 It can only be used in Swift projects and is **NOT** compatible with Objective-C projects.
-If you have any concern with the Beta version, check out the [non-Beta iOS SDK](./ios/index.md).
+If you require support for Objective-C or have any concern with the Beta version, check out the [non-Beta iOS SDK](./ios/index.md).

+        To migrate to the latest version of Amplitude iOS SDK, see the [Migration Guide](../ios-swift/migration/).

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_3)